-The Law Society’s Competition Section is pleased to announce that its formal annual dinner and Horsfall Turner essay prize awards will take place on Thursday 21 November at the Law Society’s Hall.
+The Law Society’s Competition Section is pleased to share the photographs of its formal annual dinner and Horsfall Turner essay prize awards which took place on Thursday 21 November at the Law Society’s Hall.

 Christina studied jurisprudence at Oxford and qualified as a solicitor in 1991.
 She has developed and managed law firms including a virtual law firm and set up the first ABS with the Co-op.
 More recently, she was director of innovation at a top 100 firm.